-- The South Carolina Department of Revenue collects documentary stamp taxes and remits \$0.20 of every \$1.30 collected to the Authority for the Housing Trust Fund. - The employee insurance plans and retirement plan are administered by PEBA.
+- The South Carolina Department of Revenue collects documentary stamp taxes and remits \$0.20 of every \$1.30 collected to the State Treasurer's Office, the Trustee.
+The Authority administers the Housing Trust Fund for the State Treasurer's Office. - The employee insurance plans and retirement plan are administered by PEBA.
 PEBA was created July 1, 2012, by the South Carolina General Assembly as a State agency responsible for the administration and management of the State's employee insurance programs and retirement systems. - Services received at no cost from State agencies include maintenance of certain accounting records and payroll and disbursement processing from the Comptroller General; check preparation, banking and investment functions from the State Treasurer; and legal services from the Attorney General. - The Authority receives services from both the Department of Administration and the State Fiscal Accountability Authority (SFAA) to include grant services, personnel management, review, and approval of certain budget amendments, procurement services, and other centralized functions.
-The Authority accrued \$186,522 for the Statewide Cost Allocation Plan during the fiscal year ended June 30, 2020.
+The Authority accrued \$186,522 for the Statewide Cost Allocation Plan during the fiscal year ended June 30, 2021. - Financial transactions include payments to the Department of Administration and the SFAA for vehicle rental, insurance coverage, office supplies, printing, and telephone.
+Payments were also made for the workers' compensation insurance coverage and unemployment compensation.
+The amounts for such items applicable to fiscal year 2021 expenditures were not readily available.